Rochester police plan new patrol tactics on streets producing most gun violence

-ROCHESTER, N.Y (WROC) — With those arrests made from two of the six shootings Rochester experienced on Mother’s Day, police are seeing most of the gun violence occur in the same neighborhoods, making them adjust their patrols in those areas.
+ROCHESTER, N.Y (WROC) — With arrests made in two of the six shootings Rochester saw on Mother’s Day, police see most gun violence occurring in the same neighborhoods, making for an adjustment to patrol tactics.

-In the past year, the City of Rochester has been given a bad reputation for record-breaking trends in homicides and shootings.
+In the past year, the city has been given a bad reputation for record-breaking trends in homicides and shootings.
 But when you break down the data, almost all of it happens on a handful of streets.

 To narrow down what communities are seeing the most with illegal gun trafficking, Rochester Police are partnering with Monroe County Deputies and State Police to increase patrols in areas with the most shootings.